 Antonino Cardillo talks at the German Architecture Museum of Frankfurt.

-LONDON, England — September 13th - October 11th, 2014 — By invitation of Abraham Thomas, Antonino Cardillo showcases ‘MIN’, seven sculptures inside an old cabinet of the Breakfast Room at 12 Lincoln’s Inn Fields.
+LONDON, England — September 13th - October 11th, 2014 — By invitation of the director Abraham Thomas, Antonino Cardillo showcases the ‘MIN’ seven sculptures inside the antique cabinets of the Breakfast Room at 12 Lincoln’s Inn Fields.

 To his contemporaries, Sir John Soane was known as an architect who pushed the boundary or architecture and design.
 He broke from tradition to create his own interpretation of the classical form and was an advocate of utilising the latest technology in his work.
 Soane has been called the 'master of space and light'.
 As part of the London Design Festival 2014 we have invited six artists and designers whose work incorporates the theme of space and light to exhibit their latest work as part of this pop-up exhibition.
 Showing here are a collection of one-off pieces and never-before-seen products.
 The display features work by Paul Schutze, Ab Rogers, Antonino Cardillo, Sebastian Bergne, Mineheart and Tiipoi.
 (Sir John Soane’s Museum London)

 Sir John Soane’s Museum, Lincoln’s Inn Fields of London.
-Photograph by Antonino Cardillo.
+Photography by Antonino Cardillo.

-LONDON, England — November 20th, 2013 — By invitation of Ana Araujo, Takero Shimazaki and Alexandra Savtchenko-Belskaia, Antonino Cardillo talks about ‘House of Dust’.
+LONDON, England — November 20th, 2013 — By invitation of Ana Araujo, Takero Shimazaki and Alexandra Savtchenko-Belskaia, Antonino Cardillo talks over his ‘House of Dust’.

 Hot on the heels of our Sicilian love affair, Intermediate 2 presents an evening to transport us once more to the stone island's spectacular sensuous atmosphere and rich cultural syncretism.
 The House of Dust takes its influences from primordial caverns, renaissance grottos and nymphaea at Rome's Villa Doria Pamphilj.
 Materiality, colour and light evoke an archaeological architecture – a ceiling of rough plaster is the colour of bare earth and the palest pink light evokes dawn and flowers – the colour of beauty that dies.
 The House breathes light through spaces in a balanced sequence of compression and dilations.
 (Alexandra Savtchenko-Belskaia)